 Lutjanus carponotatus, Ningaloo, WA, Photo: Rick Stuart-Smith

-Lutjanus carponotatus, Juvenile, QLD, Australia, Photo: Rick Stuart-Smith
+Lutjanus carponotatus, juvenile, QLD, Australia, Photo: Rick Stuart-Smith

 Lutjanus carponotatus, Photo: Andrew Green